-Implementing and adhering to good study habits can be tricky; for some students formulating any kind of study plan or revision timetable is something of an unknown world.
+Implementing and adhering to good study habits can be tricky; for some students who need to formulate any kind of study plan or revision, a timetable is something of an unknown world.

 There are four particularly widespread study mistakes, and yet they are easily remedied once noticed and acknowledged.
 Once these faults are banished it will be much easier for a student to review their study habits and get their revision and progress back on track.

-Lack of Planning
+1. Lack of Planning

-Without a properly sketched-out plan it is all too easy to repeat pieces of information, leave out important facts and to go off on an irrelevant but fascinating tangents, resulting in a piece of writing that is unintelligible, hard to read and that does not cover all the necessary points.
+Without a properly sketched-out plan, it is all too easy to repeat pieces of information, leave out important facts, and to go off on irrelevant but fascinating tangents, resulting in a piece of writing that is unintelligible, hard to read and that does not cover all the necessary points.

-This rounded approach will ensure that all the information in the document is relevant and clearly laid-out, and will also give the finished article a polished veneer as the beginning, end and content will all flow smoothly and logically.
+This rounded approach will ensure that all the information in the document is relevant and clearly laid-out, and will also give the finished article a polished veneer as the beginning, end, and content will all flow smoothly and logically.

-Talking through studies
+2. Talking through studies

-There are many benefits to studying in company, but the advantages can be lost when the drive to work, or subject of conversation, wanders away from the topic at hand.
+There are many benefits of studying in a group, but the advantages can be lost when the drive to work, or the subject of conversation, wanders away from the topic at hand.

 Lay down ground rules when working in a group and do not be afraid to bring the group back to the task at hand.
 Instigate a lively debate about the subject under discussion, even baldly stating an incorrect fact to spur the other group members to voice the correct information!

-Working in complete isolation
+3. Working in complete isolation

 A student working alone can easily lose track of where he or she is; working too hard or not quite hard enough, or even working through the wrong assignments.
 Being chained to one designated study place for long hours, with no input or interaction with others can be very dispiriting.

-Joining a group can cause an enormous sense of relief as it is realised that nearly everyone is struggling and most are on the same level.
+Joining a group can cause an enormous sense of relief as it is realized that nearly everyone is struggling and most are on the same level.
 Discussion of tricky topics can aid understanding and comprehension as the group all contribute to the overall level of understanding.

-Tiring study sessions
+4. Tiring study sessions

-A student who forces him or herself to sit and study for tediously long sessions will not actually gain as much benefit as might be expected, as boredom levels rise and concentration, understanding and assimilation declines.
+A student who forces him/herself to sit and study for tediously long sessions will not actually gain as much benefit as might be expected, as boredom levels rise and concentration, understanding, and assimilation decline.

 It is far better to break up study sessions into small manageable segments, with a clear break in between sessions.
-A quick walk to clear the head, a 20 to 30 minute power nap or a relaxing shower or bath are all ideal ways to allow the brain to become refreshed.
+A quick walk to clear the head, a 20 to 30-minute power nap, or a relaxing shower or bath are all ideal ways to allow the brain to become refreshed.

 Eradicating these poor study habits can make the whole business of studying much easier.
 College and university, even high school, is a time of life when students are expected to take more responsibility both in their personal lives and with their education.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.